GrayZZZhao/PTZ_induced_sync/README.md

 - Region-specific (STR vs CTX) raster plotting and peak-timing extraction
 - Excel export of per-event cortico–striatal peak latencies

-The analysis reproduces the main processing stages of PTZ-induced synchronization and cortico–striatal delays in *Scn2a* mutant mice.
+This work aims to reproduce and quantify PTZ-induced synchronization and cortico–striatal delay dynamics in *Scn2a*-deficient mice.

 ---